saaemfaridi/AI-ML-Learning-Website/README.md

 # AI/ML Learning Hub

 A comprehensive platform for learning Artificial Intelligence and Machine Learning from beginner to advanced levels.
+- `Note: This is an AI generated and a freely hosted website`

 ## Features